pointw-dev/halchemy/jekyll/configuration/index.md

 > * any headers you set this way are merged with the default headers.
 To remove a default header you must use "remove headers" (see [Request Headers](/headers) for more details).

 ### Configuration Properties
-Here is how you can change the settings after creating an `Api` object:
+Here is how you can change a settings after creating an `Api` object, using the "base url" setting as an example:

 {% tabs example3 %}
 {% tab example3 Python %}